parsecsv/csv-spec/README.md

 1. Each record is located on a separate line, each line ending with a line break (CRLF).
 For example:

-    _CSV:_
+    CSV:

     ```csv
     aaa,bbb,ccc¬
     xxx,yyy,zzz¬
     ```

-    _JSON:_
+    JSON:

     ```json
     [ ["aaa", "bbb", "ccc"],
       ["xxx", "yyy", "zzz"] ]
     ```

-2. Though recommended, the last record in a file is not required to have a ending line break.
+2. Though it is recommended, the last record in a file is not required to have a ending line break.
 For example:

-    _CSV:_
+    CSV:

     ```csv
     aaa,bbb,ccc¬
     xxx,yyy,zzz
     ```

-    _JSON:_
+    JSON:

     ```json
     [ ["aaa", "bbb", "ccc"],